Today's Articles

 During that time, Lemon appeared on an episode of Alice entitled "Tommy Fouls Out" and in a Charmin toilet paper commercial.
 Lemon had ten children: Richard, George, Beverly, Donna, Robin, Jonathan, Jamison, Angela, Crystal, and Caleb.
 A born-again Christian, Lemon became an ordained minister in 1986 and received a Doctor of Divinity degree from Vision International University in Ramona, California, in 1988.
 From 1994, he served Meadowlark Lemon Ministries in Scottsdale, Arizona.
 He was also featured as a gospel singer in several Gaither Homecoming videos.

 Also, in 1988, he moved on to "Meadowlark Lemon's Harlem All-Stars" team.
-Despite being with his touring team, Lemon returned to the Globetrotters, playing 50 games with them in 1994.
-In 1996 season 2, episode 5 of Pinky and the Brain, titled "Brain's Song," Meadowlark Lemon was Brain's best friend in the parody of Brian's Song.
+Despite being with his touring team, Lemon returned to the Globetrotters, playing 50 games in 1994.
+In 1996, season 2, episode 5 of Pinky and the Brain, titled "Brain's Song," Meadowlark Lemon was Brain's best friend in the parody of Brian's Song.
 As a player in 2000, Lemon received the John Bunn Award, the highest honor given by the Naismith Memorial Basketball Hall of Fame outside induction.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2003.
-In 2006, on an episode of adult swim's The Boondocks entitled "The Itis," the name Meadowlark was used as the name of the park that Ed Wuncler I mentioned an interest in purchasing from the state.
+In 2006, on an episode of Adult Swim's The Boondocks entitled "The Itis," the name Meadowlark was used as the name of the park that Ed Wuncler I mentioned an interest in purchasing from the state.
 In 2009, on FOX's TV show The Cleveland Show, the name Meadowlark Lemon was used as a dog's name for the character of Rallo Tubbs.
 The dog died in the first season.

 For 22 years, he was known as the "Clown Prince" of the touring Harlem Globetrotters basketball team.
 He played in more than 16,000 games for the Globetrotters and was a 2003 inductee into the Naismith Memorial Basketball Hall of Fame.
 When basketball legend Wilt Chamberlain was asked his opinion on the best player of all time, he responded, "For me, it would be Meadowlark Lemon."
 Fellow Wilmington great Michael Jordan called Lemon a "true national treasure" and a personal inspiration in Jordan's youth.
 In his last years, he took up residence in Scottsdale, Arizona, where his Meadowlark Lemon Ministries, Inc. is located.
 Lemon died in Scottsdale, Arizona, on December 27, 2015, at 83.
 No cause of death was given.